top of page

 The Paddle-Ball Impact

 Here's a taste of what happens in my basement.
-See the picture below.
 A paddle is hung vertically on a pivot so the paddle can rotate when struck by the ball.
 The wires attach to a small accelerometer on the paddle face to measure the force of the impact.
 A pickleball is shot from an air cannon (not shown) toward the paddle.
 Before it gets to the paddle, the ball travels through a speed gate (multiple red laser beams) to measure the inbound velocity.
 After the collision the ball travels back through the speed gate to measure the rebound velocity.

 Paddle Break-In